Enhancing Software Maintenance: A Learning to Rank Approach for Co-changed Method Identification: Learning to Rank (LtR) Algorithms

+\textbf{2) Pair-wise ranking:} These models compare the relevance of two candidates for a given query and learn which one should be ranked higher.
+This is formulated as a binary classification task over pairs. \textit{RankNet} uses a neural network to predict which of two candidates is more relevant, based on their feature representations.
+The model was trained with 1 hidden layer, 10 nodes, 100 training epochs, and a learning rate of 0.00005.\ \textit{LambdaMART} integrates boosting with ranking-specific objectives by adjusting the gradients based on how much a candidate swap would affect metrics like NDCG.
+We trained LambdaMART with 1000 trees, 10 leaves per tree, and a learning rate of 0.1.

+\textbf{3) List-wise ranking:} These models evaluate and optimize the order of a full list of candidates simultaneously, directly aiming to improve list-level metrics. \textit{Coordinate Ascent} iteratively adjusts one feature weight at a time to maximize a ranking metric such as NDCG.
+We used 5 random restarts, 25 iterations per dimension, and a performance tolerance of 0.001.\ \textit{ListNet} uses a probability distribution over permutations to model list rankings, then minimizes the distance between predicted and ideal rankings.
+We trained ListNet over 100 epochs.\ \textit{AdaRank} is a boosting method that prioritizes training examples that are poorly ranked in earlier iterations.
+We used 500 training rounds, but due to observed convergence issues in multiple projects, we excluded AdaRank from our final analysis.

+This range of models allows us to compare ranking strategies that vary in complexity and objective formulation, ultimately helping us identify the most effective approach for co-change prediction.

-In our research, we investigate eight models that are popularly used in Software Engineering work~\cite{widelyused1, widelyused2}.
-The models are listed in Table~\ref{tab:models}, which consists of three point-wise models, two pair-wise models, and three list-wise models.
+In our research, we investigate nine models that are popularly used in Software Engineering work~\cite{widelyused1, widelyused2}.
+The models are listed in Table~\ref{tab:models}, which consists of four point-wise models, two pair-wise models, and three list-wise models.
 In our experiment, AdaRank struggles with convergence particularly when optimizing for non-linear measures like NDCG~\cite{adarank, LtR-ndcg, LtR-direct}.
 We decide to omit AdaRank from our analysis.